Vistra Corp. (VST) and the Battle of Fundamentals vs. Technicals

 Vistra Corp.
-(NYSE:VST) went down by -3.68% from its latest closing price compared to the recent 1-year high of $24.20.
-The company’s stock price has collected -2.50% of loss in the last five trading sessions.
+(NYSE:VST) went down by -0.05% from its latest closing price compared to the recent 1-year high of $24.20.
+The company’s stock price has collected 1.42% of gains in the last five trading sessions.
 Press Release reported on 06/14/21 that TXU Energy Kicks Off 2021 Beat the Heat Program, Providing Thousands of Fans and A/C Units to Those in Need

 >> 7 Top Picks for the Post-Pandemic Economy <<